Get Certified.

 Certification

-3-year certification in Standard First Aid, CPR Level A, C, or HCP, and AED
+3-year certification in Standard First Aid and CPR Level A or C

 Recertification